zhyatt/nano-node/README.md

 * Nano utilizes a novel [block-lattice](https://github.com/nanocurrency/nano-node/wiki/Block-lattice) architecture, unlike conventional blockchains used in many other cryptocurrencies.
 * The network requires minimal resources, no high-power mining hardware, and can process high transaction throughput.
 * Offers instantaneous transactions with zero fees and unlimited scalability, making Nano an ideal solution for peer-to-peer transactions.
-* As of August 2018, the Nano network has processed over twelve million blocks with an unpruned ledger size of only 4.6GB.
+* As of April 2019, the Nano network has processed over twenty three million blocks with an unpruned ledger size of only 11.8GB.

 For more information, see [Nano.org](https://nano.org/) or read the [whitepaper](https://nano.org/en/whitepaper).